wsydney76/extras/ACTIONS.md

     - `data.errors`: Validation errors for models (if any).
 - `status` (Number): HTTP status code (e.g., `200`, `400`).
 - `ok` (Boolean): Indicates whether the request was successful (`true` for success, `false` for errors).

+#### Handling Errors

+By default, the callback will only be called if the server responds with a status code "200", so that you don't have to care about any errors in your client code.

+Errors will be (optionally) logged to console and displayed via an error notice:
+- Controller runtime errors
+- Connection failure (server not running)
+- Non-existing controller actions
+- Uncaught exceptions thrown in controller action
+- Failed 'require...' constraints (like $this->requireLogin())
+- Timed out requests
+- Non-JSON responses (that should never happen...)
+- Responses with status code 400, like failed controller actions (`return $this->asFailure(...)`), if handleFailuresInCallback = false (default)

+Note that errors may be different depending on Craft environment (dev, staging, production, devMode=on/off).

+#### Handling Success

+User feedback for successful actions is up to you, you may call `Action.notice({type:'success', text: data.message)` inside your callback, or use any other method in order to provide visual feedback.

 ---